esyede/rakit/packages/docs/data/views/templating.md

 @endsection
 ```

-Great!
-Now, we just need to return the `profile` view from our route:
+Then return the `profile` view from a route:

 ```php
 return View::make('profile');